reveng007/SGDE-2012/README.md

  -----------------------------------------------
  -----------------------------------------------

-All this notes are taken from here: https://www.youtube.com/playlist?list=PLfpQOoR6-z-rQpwDygoZuHSNCCZBHomlF
+All this notes are taken from here: [SGDE 2012](https://www.youtube.com/playlist?list=PLfpQOoR6-z-rQpwDygoZuHSNCCZBHomlF)

 ### Without debug symbol: